top of page

 a crow circling for danger.

-Above the hospital bed our new love
+Above the hospital bed

-hovered, chosen graces,
+its chosen graces,

 accepted constraints.